petja/ns-ksuid/README.md

 Timestamp and payload are concenated and encoded as a base62 string.
 This string is also known as "KSUID" (K-Sortable Unique IDentifier).

-## Benefits
+### Benefits

-* Thanks to namespace you instantly know which kind of ID it is – no more guesswork
-* Namespace helps spotting ID from the wall of text, for example from logs and API responses
+* Namespace helps spotting ID from the wall of text, for example from logs or API responses.
+Even better, you instantly know what kind of ID it is.
-* Timestamp makes sure IDs are sortable
+* Timestamp makes IDs sortable
 * This library is strongly typed 💪

 ## Installation